eriocnemis/m2.RegionKit/README.md

 # Magento2 Region

-The extension allows you to manage geographic regions.
+The kit of extensions allows you to manage geographic regions.
 For each country, you can add the any region, whose name is based on a specific locale.
+The kit also provides other additional features.

 ## Compatibility